videojs/video.js/docs/guides/setup.md

 videojs('my-player');
 ```

-Using an `id` attribute isn't always practical when your DOM is generated programmatically.
-In that case, Video.js accepts a DOM element instead:
+However, using an `id` attribute isn't always practical; so, the `videojs` function accepts a DOM element instead:

 ```html
 <video class="video-js">